 Here are our latest efforts to keep our community healthy and safe:

-Disinfection of doorknobs, countertops, and communal areas of the school throughout the day.
+Disinfection of high-touch areas such as doorknobs, countertops, and communal areas of the school throughout the day.

 Sanitizing stations have been set up across our campus.

-Deep cleaning and disinfection of all our buildings will take place during spring break.
+Deep cleaning and disinfection of all our buildings take place throughout the day and each evening.